Arjun0703/eli5/README.md

 # Explain Like I'm 5

-A tiny web app that takes any topic and returns a plain-English, jargon-free explanation suitable for a child.
-Built end-to-end on Cloudflare's developer platform as a weekend project to get hands-on with Workers AI.
+A tiny web app that takes any topic and returns an explanation suitable for a child.
+Built end-to-end on Cloudflare's developer platformto get hands-on with Workers AI.

 **Live demo:** https://my-ai-worker.misteragsharma.workers.dev/